dotnet/docs/docs/core/tools/dotnet-nuget-push.md

 * **`--skip-duplicate`**

   When pushing multiple packages to an HTTP(S) server, treat any 409 Conflict response as a warning so that the push can continue.
+Available since .NET Core 3.1 SDK.

 * **`-sk|--symbol-api-key <API_KEY>`**